awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Control the minimum and maximum capacity of Auto Scaling groups<a name="policy-example-min-max-size"></a>

 Amazon EC2 Auto Scaling allows you to restrict the size of the Auto Scaling groups that can be created\.
-The following policy gives users permissions to create and update all Auto Scaling groups with the tag `allowed=true`, as long as they don't specify a minimum size less than 1 or a maximum size greater than 10\.
+The following policy grants permissions to create and update all Auto Scaling groups with the tag `allowed=true`, as long as the requester doesn't specify a minimum size less than 1 or a maximum size greater than 10\.

 ```
 {